ribru17/131cs-hw/hw8/hw.md

     as a parameter for instance) could potentially have derived members whose methods should be prioritized over the base class methods.
 Inheritance and subtype polymorphism often make use of dynamic dispatch.

+# 4.

+We cannot use subtype polymorphism in a dynamically-typed language because subtype polymorphism involves contracts that certain classes will implement certain methods, thus implementing the interface as a whole.
+This doesn't make sense in dynamically-typed programming languages because we wouldn't specify variables or parameters as an interface type because they would not be given a type at all (at compile time): subtype polymorphism is redundant and not necessary since we will always use duck typing to check whether methods exist in a class anyway.

+We can, however, use dynamic dispatch in dynamically-typed languages.
+This is because we always need to check (at runtime) for possible methods that exist in the base class of a given derived class, as no such information is stored prior to runtime.
+So dynamically-typed languages must use duck typing to call methods, which makes use of dynamic dispatch.